Kirk Cousins Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 - Cousins put together a 294-yard performance against the Chargers last week, completing 67.6% of his passes and throwing for two touchdowns.

-- Cousins has thrown for 665 yards (221.7 ypg), completing 65% of his passes and tossing five touchdown passes and zero interceptions over his last three games.
+- Cousins has thrown for 665 yards (221.7 ypg) to lead Minnesota, completing 65% of his passes and recording five touchdown passes and zero interceptions over his last three appearances.

-- He's also carried the ball eight times for 16 yards and one touchdown, averaging 5.3 yards per game.
+- He's also figured in the ground game, with 16 rushing yards (5.3 ypg) on eight carries with one rushing touchdown.

 Cousins' Minnesota Teammates